iAvicenna/Residual-Network-Pytorch/README.md

 when 18 layers are used (in the paper they achieve %93 percent, this might be because they prep the dataset with whitening.
 Different annealing schemes or changing the order of the batchnorm and relu does not make any significant changes.
-SGD with a decreasing learning rate seems to perform the best among all optimizers.
-Applying random rotations, flips and ctops to the training set at the beginning of each cycle to boost the variety in training set seems to improve the accuracy by about %1-2 percent.
+SGD with a decreasing learning rate and weight decay=0.0001 seems to perform the best among all optimizers.
+Applying random rotations, flips and crops to the training set at the beginning of each cycle to boost the variety in training set seems to improve the accuracy by about %1-2 percent.